tinnlab/Risk-Review-Benchmark/README.md

 conda install -c conda-forge jupyterlab
 ```

-Since we already defined the kernel for each notebook, users can just activate the rp-review-env1 conda environment, start Jupyter Lab and then navigate to each notebook to run all the analysis.
+Since we already defined the kernel for each notebook, you can just activate the rp-review-env1 conda environment, start Jupyter Lab and then navigate to the notebooks to run all the analysis.